ddev/ddev/docs/users/extend/customization-extendibility.md

 * Any errors in your configuration may cause the web container to fail and try to restart, so if you see that behavior, use `ddev logs` to diagnose it.
 * You can `ddev exec nginx -t` to test whether your configuration is valid.
 (Or `ddev ssh` and run `nginx -t`)
 * You can reload the nginx configuration either with `ddev start` or `ddev exec nginx -s reload`
-* The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the healthcheck script to work.
-* **IMPORTANT**: Changes to configuration take place on a `ddev start`, when the container is rebuilt for another reason, or when the nginx server receives the reload signal.
+* **IMPORTANT**: Changes to configuration take place on a `ddev restart`, when the container is rebuilt for another reason, or when the nginx server receives the reload signal.

 #### Multiple docroots in nginx (advanced)